RENCI/tx-parallex/README.md

 ## Spec

 `tx-parallex` specs can be written in YAML or a Python-like DSL.
-The Python-like DSL is translated to YAML.
+The Python-like DSL is translated to YAML by `tx-parallex`.
 Each object in a spec specifies a task.
 When the task is executed, it is given a dict called `data`.
 The pipeline will return a dictionary.

 ### YAML